180 Business Review Sites (And the Few You Must Master)

 WARNING: Be careful not to turn up the volume too quickly.
 Most major review sites will suspect your reviews are fake if they see a sudden spike in new reviews.
 So if you haven’t had new reviews in a while, gradually turn up the volume until you’re getting about 2 or 3 new reviews per week at most.

 If you need help pre-screening lots of customers without spending a lot of your own time, we’ve got you covered.
-Our web app is designed to make it super easy and save you a lot of time.
+Our online review management tool is designed to make it super easy and save you a lot of time.

 General business review sites for any industry